Explore the City of Toronto

-Once merged, they all became the City of Toronto is one collective unit.
-There was a lot of backlash at the time regarding the potential amalgamation but the city decided to go ahead with the plans for cost-saving reasons.
+Once merged, they became a collective unit: the City of Toronto.
+There was a lot of backlash at the time regarding the potential amalgamation, but the city decided to go ahead with the plans for cost-saving reasons.
 This made Toronto the 4th largest North American municipality with New York first, Los Angeles second and Mexico City third.

 A Diverse Population

 Toronto continues to be an important destination for new Canadian immigrants.
 There are more than 160 different languages spoken in this metropolitan area, with the majority speaking English.
 For this reason, the city boasts a wide mix of multicultural arts and entertainment productions, festivals and gatherings.
 Toronto is home to the major national media outlets and broadcast networks in Canada, the Toronto Stock exchange, multinational corporations and the headquarters of the 5 largest Canadian banking institutions.
 It also features numerous entertainment districts, galleries and museums, sports centres, historic sites and much more.
 The city attracts more than 43 million tourists annually.

 One of the first things you'll notice when you approach Toronto is the CN Tower, which defines the skyline of the city.
 It was built in 1976 and is 553.33 m high.
 For many years it was the tallest freestanding structure in the world until the Burj Khalifa was built in Dubai, which surpassed its height.